-Attend our all virtual livestock show clinic and gain insights from industry experts on how to manage your show project from start to finish.
-Watch the clinicians provide essentials and learn additional tips from a LIVE Q&A after each clinic.
+Gain insights from industry experts on how to manage your show project from start to finish

-Our virtual clinic is great for the beginner, as well as those with previous show experience.
-Whether you’re raising a steer, hog, sheep or goat for your next show, there’s valuable advice for everyone.
-Gain the tips you need to bring it all together, and have a successful show season this year.
+The IFA Livestock Show Clinic is great for the beginner, as well as those with previous show experience.
+Whether you’re raising a steer, sheep or goat for your next show, there’s valuable advice for everyone.
+Register at your local IFA Country Store for only $20 per student and gain the tips you need to bring it all together for a successful show season this year.

 |Dennis Christensen M.S., P.A.S.
 (IFA Feed & Nutrition): Dennis was raised in northern Utah on a grain and livestock farm and graduated from Utah State University with a bachelor’s degree in Animal and Dairy Science.
 He began his career with IFA in 1999.
 His current focus is on the growing success of IFA branded feeds and IFA Platinum Show Feeds.
 Dennis knows the importance of nutrition and health of animals for them to reach their genetic potential.|

 “It’s not about spending the most money on your animal or the fanciest barn.
 The key to this industry is tying yourself to people you can learn from.
 You need to live it, breathe it, and work for it every day.
 Iron sharpens iron.” – Mike Harbour

 LIVESTOCK SHOW CLINIC DETAILS

 July 13-14, 2021